 On March 11, 2020, the World Health Organization recognized the outbreak of COVID-19 as a pandemic, which has had a profound impact on the global economy.
-The pandemic has continued to be a rapidly changing situation through 2021 and into 2022, and the provincial and territorial responses to the pandemic continue to evolve.
+The pandemic has continued to be a rapidly changing situation through 2021 and 2022.

-As of the date of this MD&A, the majority of temporary provincial lockdown measures and other pandemic restrictions, which were implemented by provinces and territories at the beginning of the pandemic, and which continued into 2021 and 2022, have now been eased in most areas, but there is still a possibility that lockdown measures could be imposed again.
+As of the date of this MD&A, temporary provincial lockdown measures and other pandemic restrictions, which were implemented by provinces and territories at the beginning of the pandemic, and which continued into 2021 and 2022, have been lifted, but there is still a possibility that lockdown measures could be imposed again.
 In Ontario, as a temporary measure during lockdowns and stay-at-home orders, retail cannabis stores were permitted to remain open for curbside pickup and delivery, and the Ontario Government has since announced that as of March 15, 2022, retail cannabis stores will be permitted to offer curbside pickup and delivery on a permanent basis.
-Although as of the date of this MD&A, the majority of pandemic protocols across the country have been lifted, COVID-19 pandemic related challenges may persist.
+Although as of the date of this MD&A, pandemic protocols across the country have been lifted, COVID-19 pandemic related challenges may persist.
 Lockdowns and other restrictive measures could be reimposed if there is an increase in COVID-19 cases across provinces and territories, which could have a materially negative impact on the Company's sales, cash flows and results of operations.

-In response to the pandemic, the Company implemented safety measures to protect employees and consumers and is continuing to monitor and comply with all federal and provincial regulations and guidelines while keeping our facilities operating.
-The Company's cultivation and processing facilities have remained open and operational and employees at the Company's corporate head office in Toronto and other non-production staff at our cannabis facilities are currently continuing to operate under a part-time work from home model.
+The Company's cultivation and processing facilities have remained open and operational throughout the pandemic and employees at the Company's corporate head office in Toronto and other non-production staff at our cannabis facilities are currently continuing to operate under a part-time work from home model.

-RECENT DEVELOPMENTS: Second Quarter 2022 To Date
+RECENT DEVELOPMENTS: Third Quarter 2022 To Date